sungheeyun/sungheeyun.github.io/_posts/2025-08-16-KST - special music event announcement.markdown

 # Invitation

 ---
-Dear Korean Families and Music-Loving Community in Silicon Valley!
+Dear both Korean &amp; non-Korean Families and Music-Loving Community in Silicon Valley!

 We warmly invite you to a very special pre-Chuseok celebration that bridges generations, cultures, and hearts through the universal language of music.
 As we prepare for Korean Thanksgiving, join us for an intimate family gathering featuring the remarkable **Maestro Yoonhak Baek (백윤학 지휘자)**, whose inspiring journey from Seoul Science High School Mathematics Olympiad (MO) to internationally acclaimed conductor embodies the beautiful fusion of analytical excellence and artistic passion.